Article · Field notes

 Kids room

-The kids room is where the home gets playful.
-The brief is for six built-in beds arranged in a fun, creative way, with plenty of storage, a reading nook, and space to play on the floor.
-Simple but fun, with colours introduced mainly through bedding and textiles.
+Where the home gets playful.
+The brief: six built-in beds arranged in a creative way, plenty of storage, a reading nook, space to play on the floor.
+Simple but fun, with colour coming in mainly through bedding and textiles.

 Sleeping — 6 built-in beds